n8n-io/n8n-docs/docs/code-examples/expressions/luxon.md

 ### Convert date string to Luxon

 You can convert date strings and other date formats to a Luxon DateTime object.
 You can convert from standard formats and from arbitrary strings.

+!!! note "A difference between Luxon DateTime and JavaScript Date"
+    With vanilla JavaScript, you can convert a string to a date with `new Date('2019-06-23')`.
+In Luxon, you must use a function explicitly stating the format, such as `DateTime.fromISO('2019-06-23')` or `DateTime.fromFormat("23-06-2019", "dd-MM-yyyy")`.

 If you have a date in a supported standard technical format: